aliz-ai/ml-spec-2022/Demo #3/README.md

 - The application of the core function `analyze_article` that applies the Natural Language API and performs sentiment analysis on a given article
 - The uploading of the analysis results on the BigQuery table

-Should you want to run the above steps from scratch, please run the [notebook](https://github.com/aliz-ai/ml-spec-2022/blob/demo3/demo3/SentimentAnalyzer.ipynb) from top to bottom after you've installed the dependencies listed in [`requirements.txt`](https://github.com/aliz-ai/ml-spec-2022/blob/demo3/demo3/requirements.txt).
+Should you want to run the above steps from scratch, please run the [notebook](./notebooks/SentimentAnalyzer.ipynb) from top to bottom after you've installed the source code with `pip install -e .`.

 The accompanying Data Studio dashboard, which visualizes the analysis results, can be found on the following [link](https://datastudio.google.com/u/0/reporting/9f62a4aa-3b5f-4716-b190-10be9a2b9bb2/page/0weuC).